RoryDuncan/learning-roadmaps/js/README.md

     This is when you should have been thinking of something that wouid be neat to build, or that *you want to build* and give it your first go.
 Don't choose something too lofty like a game, or an entire application.
 It's on you to be practical.
 I suggest aiming to work on a project that will take you less than a week to complete the initial code portion (you can go back to cleanup if needed).

+8. You will note that this list isn't fully comprehensive of all of JS.
+This is only a list to get you far enough until your own interest and desire to _build things_ takes off.
+At that point, you should be self-motivated, and at least know the questions to ask to propel your own learning.

 ### Tools for learning

 1. [Codepen.io](https://codepen.io/) for quickly prototyping things.
 [JSfiddle.net](https://jsfiddle.net/) works just-as-well.
-2. [CodeSandbox.io](CodeSandbox.io) For a more-involved version of codepen.io, with built in frameworks.
+1. [CodeSandbox.io](CodeSandbox.io) For a more-involved version of codepen.io, with built in frameworks.
+1. [projecteuler.net](projecteuler.net) Code challenges based on mathematical problems.
+They start easy enough and ramp up.